How do I know if I have pilonidal cyst disease?

 - A very deep crease in the buttocks

-- Enlarged pores or open areas in the midline of the crease, possibly with hairs entering them
+- Enlarged pores or open wounds in the midline of the crease, possibly with hairs entering them

 - Bleeding or drainage